Unity-Technologies/com.unity.probuilder/Documentation~/menu-editors.md

 For more information, see the [Bezier Shape tool](bezier.md) documentation.

-## New Shape

-Use the **New Shape** tool to create new ProBuilder Mesh shapes such as cylinders, arches, and stairs.

-For more information, see the [Shape tool](shape-tool.md) documentation.

 ## New Poly Shape

 Use the **Poly Shape** tool to create custom ProBuilder Mesh shapes.